Lisa Blunt Rochester: Tenure

 On December 18, 2019, Blunt Rochester voted for both articles of impeachment against President Donald Trump.

 During the 2021 storming of the United States Capitol, Blunt Rochester was ushered into a secure room with fellow members of Congress.
-Despite House rules on mask mandates, multiple Republican members, including Marjorie Taylor Greene of Georgia, abstained from wearing a mask.
+Despite House rules on mask mandates, many Republican members, including Marjorie Taylor Greene of Georgia, abstained from wearing a mask.
 A clip went viral of Blunt Rochester offering masks to her Republican colleagues, in which they seemingly mocked and refused her offer.
 In the following days, multiple members tested positive for COVID-19.

-Blunt Rochester voted to impeach Trump a second time on January 15, 2021.
+Blunt Rochester voted to impeach Trump a second time on January 13, 2021.

+As of 2022, Blunt Rochester had voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.

+Blunt Rochester's record on Israel is mixed.
+She voted to provide Israel with support following the 2023 Hamas-led attack on Israel, but voted against providing further aid in November 2023 and in February 2024.
+She voted to provide aid in April 2024.
+In September 2024, she voted against an anti-BDS bill.

 2020 presidential election

 Blunt Rochester played an active role in the 2020 presidential election.
-After Joe Biden became the presumptive Democratic nominee in March 2020, his campaign named her one of its co-chairs.
+After Biden became the presumptive Democratic nominee in March 2020, his campaign named her one of its co-chairs.
 At the end of April, Blunt Rochester was named a member of the vetting committee for Biden's vice presidential candidate selection.

 Rochester was a 2020 Democratic National Convention speaker.

-Syria

-In 2023, Blunt Rochester was among 56 Democrats to vote in favor of H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.